Date(s) - 06/02/2020

 Female genital mutilation (FGM) comprises all procedures that involve altering or injuring the female genitalia for non-medical reasons and is recognized internationally as a violation of the human rights of girls and women.

-FGM reflects deep-rooted inequality between the sexes, and constitutes an extreme form of discrimination against women and girls.
-The practice also violates their rights to health, security and physical integrity, their right to be free from torture and cruel, inhuman or degrading treatment, and their right to life when the procedure results in death.
+It reflects deep-rooted inequality between the sexes, and constitutes an extreme form of discrimination against women and girls.
+The practice also violates their rights to sexual and reproductive health, security and physical integrity, their right to be free from torture and cruel, inhuman or degrading treatment, and their right to life when the procedure results in death.

 Although primarily concentrated in 30 countries in Africa and the Middle East, FGM is a universal problem and is also practiced in some countries in Asia and Latin America.
 FGM continues to persist amongst immigrant populations living in Western Europe, North America, Australia and New Zealand.

 In July 2018, the Secretary General produced the report Intensifying global efforts for the elimination of female genital mutilation.
 It states that efforts to end these practices should also target the groups of women and girls who are most at risk, in particular those who face multiple and intersecting forms of discrimination, including refugee and migrant women, women living in rural and remote communities and young girls, so as to leave no one behind.
 Similarly, the principles of universality and respect for human rights that underpin the 2030 Agenda mandate that stakeholders address female genital mutilation, regardless of individual circumstances, prevailing cultural and social norms, or country of origin or destination.